cla-cif/movie-DB-2000s/README.md

  - [Extra](#Extra)

 ## How I developed this project: my story told through the Design Thinking Process
-This project is inspired to the five Stages of Design Thinking and its further development will stricly follow these [principles](https://canvas.unl.edu/courses/73802/pages/5-stages-of-design-thinking?module_item_id=1968000).
+This project is inspired to the five Stages of Design Thinking and its further development will stricly follow the same [principles](https://canvas.unl.edu/courses/73802/pages/5-stages-of-design-thinking?module_item_id=1968000).

 ### Define
 > I'm a film __blogger__.
-I want to write about what ingredients make a film successful, and I want to do this by analysing film-related data from the last few decades, but __I don't know how to get meaningful information__ from my database.
-I want to be able to __explore and query__ my database whenever I write an article.
+I want to write about what ingredients make a film successful, and I want to do this by analysing film-related data from the last few decades.
+I also want to be able to __explore and query__ my database whenever I write an article.
+But __I don't know how to get meaningful information__ from my database.

-I turned this problem into an opportunity.
+__I turned this problem into an opportunity.__ <br>
-I tried to understand why this problem is important to the blogger by getting to the heart of the matter and developing a targeted solution from there, keeping this question in mind: "What solves the problem according to the blogger's needs and goals?"
-I shared the blogger's vision and hit their needs right where they needed to be addressed.
+I tried to understand why this problem is important to the blogger by getting to the heart of the matter and developing a targeted solution from there, keeping this question in mind: _"What solves the problem according to the blogger's needs and goals?"_ I shared the blogger's vision and hit their needs right where they needed to be addressed. <br>
 To do this, I researched film blogs and conducted interviews that led to the creation of a potential user persona.

 ### Empathise
 _This program has been coded thinking at the potential needs of film bloggers in their thirties/forties with moderate to low IT skills who want to gain insights into their personalised film database and tell their followers about it._

 __Let us call our blogger Nastya.__

 - She wants to set up her database on her own with information about films that is relevant to her.
 - The database should be hosted on a software Nastya is familiar with.
 - She wants to gain insight into this data through an "old-fashioned" and easy-to-use interface.